Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Drummoyne recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers indicates Drummoyne has averaged around 62 new homes approved annually.
-Between FY-21 and FY-25, approximately 310 homes were approved, with an additional 24 approved so far in FY-26.
-Despite population decline during this period, development activity has been adequate relative to the falling population, which could be beneficial for buyers.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Drummoyne had around 62 new homes approved annually.
+Between financial years FY-21 and FY-25, approximately 310 homes were approved, with an additional 24 approved in FY-26 so far.
+Despite population decline during this period, development activity has been adequate relative to the decrease in residents, which could be seen as positive for buyers.

-The average expected construction cost value of new homes is $720,000, suggesting a focus on premium segment properties.
-In FY-26, there have been $13.2 million in commercial approvals, indicating balanced commercial development activity.
+The average expected construction cost value of new homes is $720,000, indicating a focus on the premium segment with upmarket properties.
+This financial year has seen $13.2 million in commercial approvals, suggesting balanced commercial development activity.
 Compared to Greater Sydney, Drummoyne records about three-quarters the building activity per person and ranks among the 75th percentile of areas assessed nationally.
 However, building activity has accelerated in recent years.

-New developments consist of 42.0% standalone homes and 58.0% medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
+New development consists of 42.0% standalone homes and 58.0% medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
 With around 162 people per dwelling approval, Drummoyne exhibits characteristics of a low density area.
-Given the expected stable or declining population, there may be reduced pressure on housing, potentially presenting opportunities for buyers.
+Given the expected stability or decline in population, there may be reduced pressure on housing in Drummoyne, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development